-If you have a crippling injury that prevents you from working, the courts can also cover your lost income.
+If you have a crippling injury that prevents you from working, the courts can also cover your lost income as part of your personal injury compensation.
 You can receive damages based on the amount of time you missed at work.

 The court will cover all forms of income, such as wages, bonuses, tips, and commissions.
 You may also receive money based on future missed opportunities.
 The calculation of future compensation is known as lost earning capacity.